iamsiriil/sc_harmonizer01/README.md

 ## Usage

 > [!WARNING]
 > This section is out of date and will be updated very soon.
-Meanwhile check the `example.scd` file.
+Meanwhile, check the `example.scd` file for reference.

 Clone the repository and load the entry file into a project file of your own:

 ```SuperCollider